rustaceanrob/blog3/src/content/blog/14-swift-sync/index.md

 # Findings

 I implemented this method of IBD [here](https://github.com/2140-dev/swiftsync).
 You may try it for yourself by running the [`binary`](https://github.com/2140-dev/swiftsync/tree/master/node).
 In completing this proof-of-concept, I ran into some unexpected results.
-For one, I haven't built a program that does this many hashes.
-I quickly hit bottlenecks when attempting to perform all these hashes on a single thread, to the point where I never had an IBD complete without becoming impatient.
-The solution is simple, pre-compute the hash on a separate thread before updating the aggregate, `agg`.

-The next finding is more interesting.
 When using my machine at home, the primary factor limiting my IBD speed using SwiftSync appeared to be my bandwidth.
 Even with 32 peers and many threads working, the throughput lead to somewhat underwhelming results at home.
 Contrasting this with a Hetzner server with similar specifications, I was pleasantly surprised.
 With the same IBD configuration, the one-gigabit connection for the Hetzner machine was able to chew through blocks extremely fast - I was able to do IBDs in around 1 hour 45 minutes on average.
 Take this in contrast with my laptop.
 At home, IBD took roughly 8 hours without SwiftSync.
 With SwiftSync, there was still an improvement, although it came in at roughly 4 hours in the best case.

 This has definitely left an impression on me, as I disregarded bandwidth as a "solved bottleneck" in my mind prior to the project.
 On the contrary, any savings we can glean from wire-representation of data appears to be meaningful.
 I plan to follow-up with research on transaction representations in the near future.